 Both the concept of continuous ‘flow’ of information and ‘growth’ of more considered content cannot work in isolation.
 The river diagram from the school textbook, the flow of information over time helps contribute to the distribution of sediment throughout the river channel.
 Taking this to our content metaphor, the regular short bursts of information can help contribute to a greater cause intended to stand the test of time by being aimed at helping others and primarily used at positioning you and your customers as the authority.
 The sediment represents the knowledge and resources used to help grow your positioning within your marketplace.

 The entire river can represent our aim as businesses to be perceived as the thought leader.
 The route to become recognised as the ‘go to’ business is never in a straight line, it takes investment in time and energy.
 What the ‘flow’ and ‘grow’ concept represents is a commitment to consistent quality.

 Sometimes going ‘back to school’ does open up an Aladdin’s cave of metaphors and content marketing concepts that we can apply throughout our businesses!

 N.B.
-The reason we have ‘Part 1′ as the heading is that ‘Part 2′ will show at the end of this week, how this textbook diagram can be converted into a content marketing approach for you to use.
+Click here for part two and how this textbook diagram can be converted into a content marketing approach for you to use.